 A.C.
 Gilbert and American Flyer

 In 1938 A.C.
 Gilbert (later the manufacturer of Erector Sets and other educational toys) acquired The American Flyer Manufacturing Company (established in 1910).
 Up until that time American Flyer manufactured O scale model railroad trains.
 After they were acquired by the A.C.
 Gilbert Company in 1939 the brand name "American Flyer" was used on A.C.
 Gilbert's new 3/16th scale trains.
-It is my understanding that Gilbert obtained permission to manufacture in the scale from Cleveland Designs.
-I find no record of Gilbert producing any O scale trains from that time forward.
+Gilbert most likely obtained permission to manufacture in the scale from Cleveland Designs; in any case there is no record of Gilbert producing any O scale trains from that time forward.
 Interestingly though, their HO trains were sold under the name Gilbert HO, not American Flyer.
 A.C.
 Gilbert continued to manufacture American Flyer S scale trains until 1966.Continue to 5 of 10 below.

 05 of 10

 Although A.C.
 Gilbert began producing 3/16th scale trains in 1939, these were not true S scale models.
 These early trains used O scale 1.25" gauge track.
 Model train manufacturer Marx soon followed with their own 3/16th scale trains for O gauge tracks.
 This led to the introduction of O27 trains, though American Flyer never offered O27 products.
 But these trains established Gilbert as a pioneer of prototypically correct scale model railroading.
 Unlike other fanciful toy trains of the day, Gilbert's 3/16th scale locomotives were scale models of the actual PRR K5 class 4-6-2 and the NYC J3 "Hudson."
 In 1946, keeping with this push towards realism, American Flyer trucks and mechanisms were changed to 0.884" gauge and true S scale/gauge was born.